isomerpages/singapore-customs-old/_businesses/06a-certificates-of-origin.md

 third_nav_title: Certificates of Origin
 ---

+# Certificates of Origin

+**NOTICE:**

+With effect from 24 Dec 2019, Lao PDR & Myanmar will join Brunei Darussalam, Cambodia, Indonesia, Malaysia, Singapore, Thailand and Vietnam to commence live operation of the ASEAN Single Window (ASW) for the electronic exchange of Form D under the ASEAN Trade in Goods Agreement of the ASEAN Free Trade Area (ATIGA).
+This is an update to Circular No. 15/2017 under News & Media > Circulars.

+More information on the electronic transmission of Form D via the ASW can be found under “Electronic Exchange of Form D via the ASEAN Single Window (ASW)”.

+A Certificate of Origin (CO) helps to attest the origin of goods.
+There are two types of COs, namely ordinary COs and preferential COs.

 ## What is an ordinary Certificate of Origin?

 An ordinary CO, also known as a non-preferential CO, is a trade document that helps to identify the origin of the good.

-You may refer to this [handbook](https://www.customs.gov.sg/-/media/handbook-on-the-rules-of-origin-for-ordinary-certificate-of-origin.pdf?la=en&hash=F4A319AF9B646B15AD523E8C89CAEA48FA034D2C) for more information on the rules of origin for ordinary COs.
+You may refer to this [handbook](/documents/businesses/handbook-on-the-rules-of-origin-for-oco.pdf) for more information on the rules of origin for ordinary COs.

 ## What is a preferential Certificate of Origin?